Buy your 2021 SASP Calendars here

 These are extraordinary times and the instructions and guidelines issued by the Government are essential to deal with the crisis.
-However with care and consideration Social Distancing does not mean you are housebound.
+The most recent Government announcement places the whole Country under lockdown restrictions.
+However with care and consideration social distancing does not mean you are housebound.
 There is no point in avoiding Covid-19 if you fall victim to Cabin Fever instead!
 There is a great outdoors out there can be no better time than now to discover and appreciate the beauty that surrounds us.
 Walking is probably the easiest and most accessible form of exercise.
 You can manage the distance and intensity to suit you and your circumstance, no 2 days are the same and most importantly IT'S FREE!!

 Just a few guidelines for the current situation